pvasek/kudu-wiki/Process-Threads-list-and-minidump-gcdump-diagsession.md

 ## Using /api/processes

 `<kudu-service-url>/api/processes` endpoint returns the list of running processes in json format.
 Each process info contains process name, id and a link `/api/processes/{id}` to its detail information (such as memory, cpu usages, etc.).
 Note: the id `0` is reserved for current `w3wp.exe` process allowing a shortcut to this via `/api/processes/0`.
 One can take the minidump of any given process by simply connect to `/api/processes/{id}/dump`.
-For Windows Azure, we include support for taking a gcdump and diagsession format (`/api/processes/{id}/gcdump?format=raw` and `/api/processes/{id}/gcdump?format=diagsession` respectively).

 ## Using /api/processes/{id}/threads